namigabbasov/Publications/Political Research Quarterly/ReadMe.md

 ## Methodology

 The research employs a combination of advanced statistical methods to analyze the relationship between social media engagement and democracy support:
-- **Pooled Regression**: Examining trends across survey waves.
+- **Pooled Regression**: Examining trends across countries.
 - **Generalized Linear Models (GLM)**: Using Gamma distribution to handle skewed outcomes.
 - **Multilevel Modeling**: Accounting for individual- and country-level variations in data.

 ## Contributions

 This is a collaborative work.
-My contributions include the theory, all methods and quantitative analysis, drafting manuscript, and addressing all revisions.
+My contributions include the theory, all methods and data analysis, drafting manuscript, and addressing all revisions.

 ## Repository Contents

 - **Data Preparation**: Scripts for cleaning and preparing the Arab Barometer survey data.
 - **Analysis**: Statistical code for pooled regression, GLM, and multilevel modeling.
 - **Results**: Outputs, tables, and visualizations showing key findings.
+- **Scripts**: All data analysis has been conducted in Rstudio with Quarto documents.
+Code documents(qmd)have been named according to which survey is analysed(e.g.ab7.qmd is the analysis of Arab Barometer wave 7- ab7.sav). ab7 is the primary code file.

 ## Abstract